-- professional communication;
+- professional communication

-- professional ethics and standards; and
+- professional ethics and standards

 - business, commercial, financial and practice awareness

 Substantive and relevant legal knowledge underpins all of the outcomes and is therefore essentially also an outcome.
-However, we have not defined 'substantive and relevant legal knowledge' because this could vary massively depending on the nature of the training firm or the area of law that the trainee is working in.
+However, we have not defined 'substantive and relevant legal knowledge' because this could vary enormously depending on the nature of the training firm or the area of law that the trainee is working in.